snprim/ST558_project_1/README.md

     ## No encoding supplied: defaulting to UTF-8.

-This function retrieves information about skater records, and a `franchiseId` or `teamName` is required.
+`getFranSkaRec` retrieves information about skater records, and a `franchiseId` or `teamName` is required.

 /franchise-skater-records?cayenneExp=franchiseId=ID (Skater records,
 same interaction as goalie endpoint)